 Mineral waters also commonly contain bicarbonate.
 Bicarbonate is actually found in the human body and helps maintain a healthy pH of the blood so it doesn’t become too acidic or too basic.

 A study published in 2015 in Evidence-Based Complementary and Alternative Medicine linked consumption of bicarbonate-rich mineral water with improved glycemic control.
 The study’s 19 healthy subjects drank either 500 milliliters of commercially available tap water or bicarbonate-rich mineral water daily.
 Researchers observed that compared to tap water drinkers, the mineral water drinkers experienced a significant decline in serum glycoalbumin levels.
 This is significant since glycoalbumin levels are used as a marker of glycemic control.

 3. Healthier Alternative to Soda

 Sugary drinks like soda have scientifically been shown to increase the risk for heart disease, diabetes and other serious chronic health conditions.
-(8) Opting for a sugar-free, unflavored sparkling mineral water is a much better choice than soda if you care about your health.
+Opting for a sugar-free, unflavored sparkling mineral water is a much better health choice.

 4. Help for Dyspepsia and Constipation